 SECTION 6.
 Call for special election.
-Pursuant to RCW 29A.04.321, it is hereby deemed than an emergency exists requiring the submission to the qualified electors of the county at a special election to be held on September 19, 2006, of a proposition authorizing the regular property tax levy for the purposes described in this ordinance.
-The manager of the King County records, elections and licensing services division shall cause notice to be given of this ordinance in accordance with the state constitution and general law and to submit to the qualified electors of the county, at the said special county election, the proposition hereinafter set forth.
+Pursuant to RCW 29A.04.321, it is hereby deemed that an emergency exists requiring the submission to the qualified electors of the county at a special election to be held on November 7, 2006, of a proposition authorizing the regular property tax levy for the purposes described in this ordinance if the AFIS proposition, authorized by Ordinance 15537 and submitted to the voters on September 19, 2006, is not approved by the voters.
+If the AFIS proposition submitted to the voters on September 19, 2006, is not approved by the voters, the manager of the King County records, elections and licensing services division shall cause notice to be given of this ordinance in accordance with the state constitution and general law and to submit to the qualified electors of the county, at the said special county election, the proposition hereinafter set forth.
 The clerk of the council is hereby authorized and directed to certify that proposition to the manager of the King County records, elections and licensing services division in substantially the following form, with such modifications as may be required by the prosecuting attorney.

-File #: 2006-0264, Version: 4
+File #: 2006-0384, Version: 1